shaizamzaheer/bankapp/README.md

 ## Installation

-Running the cli-tool requires poetry, which should be installed once outside of any venvs.
+Poetry is optional.
+It should be installed once outside of any venvs.

 1. Clone the repository with git bash (or download from GitHub):